2020-Spring-CSC-330/PM04-master/README.md

 - detailed value-stream maps
 - any notes from your site visit and conversations with your client

-:exclamation: **TODO: Submit your complete E-R diagram that reflects your client’s feedback on earlier milestones.
+:exclamation: **TODO: Submit your complete E-R diagram**  (should reflect your client’s feedback on earlier milestones.)

 ## Step 1: Create user flows